-Callisto® will demonstrate how voice technology, AI and portable tablet-based video conferencing can help improve efficiency and situational awareness for those on board the spacecraft, providing access to real-time mission information and a virtual connection to people and information back on Earth.
+Callisto® demonstrated how voice technology, AI and portable tablet-based video conferencing can help improve efficiency and situational awareness for those on board the spacecraft, providing access to real-time mission information and a virtual connection to people and information back on Earth.
 Its goal is to explore how these commercial technologies may support astronauts on future deep space missions to the moon and beyond.

 Callisto® is a collaboration between Lockheed Martin, Amazon and Cisco.
 The custom, space-grade hardware features innovative technology that allows Alexa to function without an internet connection and Webex to provide a video-conferencing function that is quite literally out of this world.